sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/SowmyaGowrishankarWiki.md

+### Week 3 (ending 10/07/2017):

+This week, I finalized on the image to be used for the *Hero* of the game after discussing and confirming with the team members.
+I am currently working on deciding the design pattern, attributes and functions for the actor module.

+#### XP core value Simplicity

+At the beginning of this week, we had a meeting to decide the project module each team member has to work on.
+We discussed on the design patterns and how it had to be implemented for every module.
+Since, the design patterns have been distributed, the complexity of the whole project has been broken down and made simple to work on.

 ### Week 2 (ending 09/30/2017):

 In the second week, we researched on the various options available in greenfoot and finalized the following: